An ultrastable and robust single-photon emitter in hexagonal boron nitride: Introduction

 The easy operation and various tunability make hBN an outstanding host system for the development of the solid-state quantum source.
 As the novel quantum emitter discovered recently, the SPE and related performances in hBN are still required to be study insightfully for the generation mechanism and intrinsic property.
-Therefore, the SPE is required to possess the essential property of the long-time photostability for various experimental investigations.
+Therefore, the SPE is required to possess the essential property of the long-time photostability for various experimental investigations \cite{Vogl2018,Vogl2019}.
 However, the blinking \cite{Mart1nez2016,Tran20163,Choi2016,Shotan2016} and bleaching \cite{Chejanovsky2016,Exarhos2017,Exarhos2018}, which result in the serious photon-emitting fluctuation and even irreversible fluorescence quenching, are always ubiquitous for SPEs in hBN.
 Most SPEs we found and investigated in hBN flakes could keep quantum-emitting performances for only several hours or days.
-Suspending the hBN flakes could provide the SPEs with long-time stability for several months, but the excitation powers higher than $\sim$0.15 mW often causes the emitters to bleach away as reported in Refs. \cite{Exarhos2017,Exarhos2018}.

 Moreover, the defects concentration \cite{Chejanovsky2016} and background fluorescence \cite{Grosso2017} in hBN are also two obstacles to fabricate the high-purity SPEs in hBN efficiently.
 The former would generate various fluorescent points in hBN containing multiple emitters that makes it difficult to isolate the individual quantum emitters among the fluorescent points \cite{Chejanovsky2016}, or result in the defect-fluorescence quenching, e.g., via Auger recombination \cite{Kurzmann2016}; the latter contribute the major leading to the decrease of the single-photon-emitting purity \cite{Grosso2017}.
 These two shortcomings together with the photostability problem limit the practical applications and investigations of hBN-based SPEs, and become the roadblocks to these future high-performance quantum sources.